AdobeDocs/target-developers/src/pages/implement/server-side/node-js/proxy-configuration.md

 # Proxy Configuration

 It is possible to configure a proxy for the Node SDK's HTTP requests.
-This is possible by overriding the `fetch` API used by the SDK during initialization.
+This is done by overriding the `fetch` API used by the SDK during initialization.

 The following is a basic example of how to override `fetchApi` during the `TargetClient` initialization to add a proxy: